 Information for Medicare Patients

 The products and/or services provided to the patient by Aeroflow are subject to the supplier standards contained in the federal regulations shown at 42 Code of Federal Regulations Section 424.57(c).
 These standards concern business professional and operational matters (e.g., honoring warranties and hours of operation).
-The full text of these standards can be obtained at http://ecfr.gpoaccess.gov.
-Upon request we will furnish you a written copy of the standards.
+The full text of these standards can be obtained at https://www.cms.gov/

 On-Call / After Hours Service